iShuchi/customize-linux/README.md

 A terminal with the Bright Lights theme is installed under this setup.
 The config and the TerminatorThemes plugin live in `terminator/`.

+## ZSH

+Replaces bash with zsh, starting from installation to complete configuration setup, this creates a smooth working environment on any terminal/terminator.

+## VS CODE

+VS Code is installed from Microsoft's apt repository along with the extensions, and the formatters that the settings point at.
+The settings, keybindings and `argv.json` live in `vscode/` and are copied into`~/.config/Code/User`.